camero2734/laravel-links/README.md

 This project was made using the [Laravel Breeze template](https://github.com/laravel/breeze).
 This covered the authentication, layout, and styling for the project.

 The project is a simple link sharing platform.
 Users can create links and share them with others.
-Users can also create, edit, and delete their own links.
+Users can also edit, and delete their own links.

 A list of files that were added by me:
 - `app/Http/Controllers/LinkController.php`